charisgao/STAT-4830-Optimizing-Attention-Project/docs/report.md

    - Performer: implement a Performer using the base GPT2 model, replacing the attention layer with a kernel-based linear attention module (based on FAVOR+)
    - Native Sparse Attention: implement hierarchical attention with compressed tokens, selective attention, and sliding window with a GPT2 model

 3. **Loss Computation**: Compute logits from both models on the same input batch, then apply a loss function.
-Our loss function combines KL-divergence between probability distribution of next token from baseline model and custom model with next token prediction.
+Our loss function combines KL-divergence between probability distribution of next token from baseline model and custom model with the cross-entropy of the next token prediction.
 4. **Parameter Updates**: Use AdamW optimizer and Cosine Annealing scheduler to train the new attention module while freezing or partially freezing other layers.
 We use an initial learning rate of $10^{-3}$.
 5. **Text Generation**: We generate sample text using temperature = 0.7, top k = 50 (restricts number of tokens from which to sample).

 ### Validation Methods

-- **Validation Loss**: Track loss (KL-divergence and next token prediction) on a held-out set to ensure the custom model matches the baseline distribution over time.
+- **Validation Loss**: Track loss (KL-divergence and cross-entropy for next token prediction) on a held-out set to ensure the custom model matches the baseline distribution over time.

-TODO

 - Load weights from baseline models (e.g., HuggingFace's `bert-base-uncased`), replace _only_ the attention module, and evaluate **without fine-tuning**.
 - Ensures optimization does not rely on retraining to "recover" lost accuracy.
-- L1 penalty for coefficients of attention masks
+- L1 penalty for coefficients of attention masks (no penalty used for the results given - details explained below)
 - **Perplexity/Accuracy**: Evaluate on standard tasks (e.g., language modeling or classification) to ensure minimal drop in performance.
 - **Edge cases**: Sequences with extreme sparsity (e.g., all padding tokens) or high similarity (e.g., repeated tokens).
 - **Scalability Tests**: Gradually increase input sequence lengths and measure memory usage, throughput, and any speed improvements.